 High levels of uric acid in the urine can produce both uric acid and calcium oxalate stones depending on the specific urinary chemistry and pH.
 High meat (purine) intake will tend to increase the amount of uric acid the body produces.
-For this reasons, all dietary meats will tend to increase uric acid levels including beef, pork, veal, seafood, fish, organ meats, poultry, and chicken.
+For these reasons, all dietary meats will tend to increase uric acid levels including beef, pork, veal, seafood, fish, organ meats, poultry, and chicken.
 Most people tend to eat far more meat than they need.
 Fish and chicken are healthier than beef and pork for other reasons like cholesterol, but when it comes to uric acid production, they are equivalent.
 A complete listing of uric acid food content in various foods can be found in the uric acid patient education guide section.

 Elevated urinary uric acid levels will tend to produce uric acid crystals in the urine.
 These small crystals can act like seeds and allow calcium stones to form around them, similar to seeding a cloud.
 In this way, high uric acid levels in the urine can promote the formation of calcium stones.